ElemeFE/hasaki/README.md

       - `target` type String, target directory.
       - `keepFileName` type Boolean.
       - `placeholder` type String, use to translate `<your-placeholder-value>` to `<page-name>` (optional)
+      - `suffix` the suffix for the target file.
+      - `prefix` the prefix for the target file.

 More about `placeholder`:
 You can set this value to add a placeholder in your template file. hasaki will look for your template